frknbasaran/angular-reactions/README.md

 ## About

 **Angular Reactions** is a directive for the [AngularJS](http://angularjs.org/) framework.
 Provide smiley reactions for increase your community interaction.
+This package stable with Angular version v1.4.7